-Describe the strengths and gaps of the service delivery system for special needs population and persons experiencing homelessness, including, but not limited to, the services listed above report increased demand.
+Describe the strengths and gaps of the service delivery system for special needs population and persons experiencing homelessness, including, but not limited to, the services listed above

+Boise residents benefit from an institutional structure that provides supportive services to those who need and can access them.
+However, ongoing pressure to obtain resources from federal and local sources makes it difficult to respond to increased demand.
+All of the service delivery agencies in Boise report increased demand.
 To some extent, the ability to expand service delivery systems is dependent on greater resource availability and agency capacity.
 This is a challenge for local governments to respond by simply allocating more money.
 State statutes and other community needs emerge, thereby forcing local governments to prioritize competing needs, with limited tools to increase revenue.